 The Columbia Public Library is hosting a year-long program around reading through the 2018 Read Harder Challenge.
 Throughout the year, there will be just a few in-person meet-ups to discuss and socialize with other readers who’ve taken on the challenge.
 For the time between the meet-ups, there’s an optional Facebook group in which folks can share their thoughts and their progress.

-The next meeting is June 14 in the Friends Room of the Columbia Public Library.
+The finale meeting is December 11 in the Friends Room of the Columbia Public Library.
 If you’re unable to make it, but want more information and want to subscribe to the newsletter for the challenge, you can give us your email address here.

 There will also be prizes for those who complete the entire challenge.